ADISHA2003/binary-converter/README.md

 ## Project Structure

 This project follows a specific structure for organizing files.
 Please ensure that the HTML files are placed in the `templates` folder in the same directory as other python files.

+# steps to run the program:
+ 1. Run the converter app.py
+ 2. Then type http://localhost:5000 in your browser to start the website.